The story of the name McGruer reaches back through Scottish history to the kingdom of Dalriada. The name evolved for a person who worked as a brewster

 of McGruer have been recorded over the years, including Brewster, Broster, Brouster, Brewester, Brostar and many more.

 Early Notables of the McGruer family (pre 1700)

-Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English...
-Another 46 words (3 lines of text) are included under the topic Early McGruer Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English politician who sat in the House of Commons in 1653 and 1656; and Elder William Brewster (c.1560-1644), Pilgrim colonist leader and preacher born in Doncaster...
+Another 71 words (5 lines of text) are included under the topic Early McGruer Notables in all our PDF Extended History products and printed products wherever possible.